jasonmaster/ArchInstaller/README.md

 # TODO

-  * Finish making `arch-installer.sh` compatible with alarmpi.
-Resize the root paratition.
+  * Add automated root partition resizing magic to `arch-installer.sh` for Raspberry Pi.
     * <http://michael.otacoo.com/manuals/raspberry-pi/>
+  * Add support for multiple desktop environments.
+  * Add support for desktop environment installation profiles that determine what components to install.
+  * Detect locale for dictionaries in desktop environment installs.
-  * When `gnome-desktop.sh` changes something in a user home directory, make that change for all users.
+  * When the script changes something in a user home directory, make that change for all users.
   * Fix Thinkpad hotkeys keys.
     * Run one of the following on system start up.
     * `echo enable,0x00ffffff > /proc/acpi/ibm/hotkey`